DDSnarr/First-Project-Playground/README.md

     print(f"the date and time is: {datetime.now()}")
    ```

-   in ipython, you get autocompletion which is helpful for when you just arent sure what you can do with a variable.
+   in ipython, you get autocompletion which is helpful for when you just arent sure what you can do with something.
+Lets create an array variable, then type `array.` then press `TAB`, and you will see your options.
+It looks like the following:

    ```bash
       In [10]: array = []